-Run your own cleaning service if you want to start a reliable small business.
+Wants to start your own business?
+Think about running your own cleaning service.
 Gain control over your schedule and your earnings, say goodbye to having a boss, increase your independence, and enjoy the freedom you dream of to pursue your life goals.
 Many who enter the cleaning business are initially surprised at the amount of money that can be made.
 This might be one of the industry's best kept secrets.
 Running your cleaning service might mean that you work full or part-time, or you might only operate on a seasonal basis, depending on your location and your business goals.

 Regular cleanings are a priority for most homeowners and property managers.
 The cost of maintenance is minimal compared to repairs and property replacement.
 Cleaning pros can enter the field from one or more multiple angles.
 For example, you might focus on housecleaning during the set-up phase, then once your company is up and running, you could add additional services such as interior auto-cleaning, window cleaning, or other related services that your clients need.
 Running a cleaning business can bring in a vigorous income, and in most cases calls for low startup costs, especially if you plan to run a residential cleaning service.